Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-In \MSP, block value is derived by aggregating signals from multiple information sources distributed across regions.
-A proposer's payoff depends on (i) the latencies to these information sources, which determine how much value can be incorporated, and (ii) the latencies to attesters, which determine whether the block is voted canonical once released.
+In the local block-building model, a proposer's payoff depends on two latency components: (i) latencies to information sources, which determine how much block value can be incorporated at proposal time, and (ii) latencies to attesters, which determine whether the proposed block is voted canonical after release.